taborlab/Iris/README.md

 ## Getting Started

-### 1. **Select an optogenetic device from the drop-down menu**
+### 1. **Select an optogenetic device from the dropdown menu**
 A variety of devices are supported in addition to those detailed in our publication, though the most common selection will be the 24-well plate device (LPA).
 This will automatically configure Iris to have the correct number of wells and correct LED wavelengths for simulation later.
-If you have a custom device running appropriate firmware, then you can use the `Custom Configuration`, which will prompt you to enter the number of rows and columns in your custom device, as well as the number of LEDs in each well and their wavelengths in the section that appears.
+If you have a custom device running appropriate firmware, then you can use the **Custom Configuration**, which will prompt you to enter the number of rows and columns in your custom device, as well as the number of LEDs in each well and their wavelengths in the section that appears

+### 2. Select Input Style
+There are three input styles that can be used to create light programs: **Steady State**, **Simple Dynamic**, and **Advanced Dynamic**.
+Each will significantly change the programming layout for creating the corresponding programs, as described below:

+- **Steady State** programs are the simplest way to create a static light program in which LED intensities are constant.
+The intensity of each LED in each well is set using a spreadsheet.
+- **Simple Dynamic** programs allow specification of dynamic light waveforms ([step](#step-waveform), [sine](#sine-waveform), and [arbitrary](#arbitrary-waveform)) in addition to [constant](#constant-waveform) waveforms, each indicated by hteir pictograms.
+This input style is intended for use in experiments where dynamic time points will be taken manually throughout the experiment by directly sampling the cultures in the wells; therefore, *the [staggered start algorithm](#the-staggered-start-algorithm) is not used*.
+Additionally, the specified waveform(s) will be repeated identically on all wells in the device.
+- **Advanced Dynamic** programs should be used for all other cases.
+This input style allows arbitrarily-spaced (or evenly-spaced) time points can be specified for groups of wells referred to as [Experiments](#add-a-new-experiment).
+Using the [staggered-start algorithm](#the-staggered-start-algorithm), each well is assigned to a time point and its waveform is shifted accordingly, such that the entire plate can be removed and iced simultaneously to acquire dynamic response data.
+Additional options are also available, including well randomization, and the ability to add any number of Experiments.

-### 2. **Enter global experimental parameters**
+### 3. **Enter global experimental parameters**
-Some parameters apply to the entire experiment: the total experiment time length (in minutes), whether wells should be programmed column-wise or row-wise, whether the well positions should be randomized, and whether the LEDs should all be turned off at the end of the experiment (check boxes).
-The `Experiment Length` should include all phases of the experiment, including any dark or preconditioning phases, which will be specified later.
+Some parameters apply to the entire experiment: the total program time duration (in minutes), whether wells should be programmed column-wise or row-wise, whether the well positions should be randomized, and whether the LEDs should all be turned off at the end of the experiment (check boxes).
+The **Program Duration** should include all phases of the experiment, including any dark or preconditioning phases, which will be specified later.
 If you choose to randomize the well positions (highly recommended), the generated randomization matrix will be provided when you download the LPF so that you can descramble the data during analysis.
 We recommend turning off the LEDs at the end of the experiment, since this serves as a convenient indicator that the program has run its complete course.

+**Note:** These parameters do not apply to the **Steady-State** input style.
+Only the Program Duration applies to the **Simple Dyanamic** input style.

-### 3. **Deactivate Undesired Wells**
+### 4. **Deactivate Undesired Wells**
 If there are wells in the device that should not be programmed, these can be eliminated from Iris' calculations by right clicking them.
 They will be marked by a large X and will be skipped as Iris fills wells.
 These wells will be programmed to keep their LEDs off for the entire length of the experiment.
 The selection of eliminated wells may be updated at any point during the Iris session.

-### 4. **Add a New Experiment**
+### 5. **Add a New Experiment**
-Experiments define groups of wells in the plate device that are related, typically because they are all time points or measurements of the same dynamic experiment (i.e. all wells are receiving versions of the same input signal with staggered start times).
-An experiment can utilize any number of wells in the plate, and the number used by a particular experiment will automatically be updated as inputs are entered.
+In the **Advanced Dynamic** input style, Experiments define groups of wells in the plate device that are related, typically because they are all time points or measurements of the same dynamic experiment (i.e. all wells are receiving versions of the same input signal with staggered start times).
+An Experiment can utilize any number of wells in the plate, and the number used by a particular Experiment will automatically be updated as inputs are entered.
 All Experiments (and Waveforms) can be minimized at any time during input to make room for additional input elements by clicking the chevron to the left of the Experiment header.

+**Note:** All the parameters below are set automatically in the **Steady State** and **Simple Dynamic** input styles.

 #### *Time points*
-In a dynamic experiment, Iris can automatically generate a set of evenly-spaced time points or use a custom set (to focus data on early-time responses, for example).
+In an **Advanced Dynamic** program, Iris can automatically generate a set of evenly-spaced time points or use a custom set (to focus data on early-time responses, for example).
 For generated time points, enter the number of desired time points and the delay (in minutes) until the first time point, if any.
 For custom time points, simply paste a list of comma-separated time points into the array (all units in minutes). **Steady-state experiments should use the default value of 1 for the number of time points.**

 #### *Replicates*
 Enter the number of experimental replicates of this experiment.
 The number of wells specified by the Experiment's Waveform inputs will be replicated across the plate `Replicates` number of times (i.e. `Replicates = 1` indicates that *no additional* wells will be used).
 Note that this will very quickly consume available wells.